 Celebrating Chinese Australians

-Free education program for primary students promoting multiculturalism
+A free education program and competition for primary students promoting multiculturalism

 Key Dates